TodePond/TodePondDotCom/wikiblogarden/health/vomit/diaries/in-your-head/readme.md

 ## Letting go

 It's not always bad to feel sad!
 Let yourself feel it in its totality, in its fullness.
 Cry it all out, completely.
 Let yourself feel sad.
-Honour whatever or whoever it is that's making you feel that way.
+Honour whatever or whoever it is that's making you feel this way.

 Or if you're angry, then let it sit!
 Get hyped up!
 Go settle whatever it is that's got you grappled like this!
 Don't settle for any less!
 This is your moment!
 You can channel this feeling into action, into something good!